fish-shell/fish-shell/doc_src/cmds/argparse.rst

 - A long flag name which is optional.
 If not present then only the short flag letter can be used.

-- Nothing if the flag is a boolean that takes no argument or is an implicit int flag, else
+- Nothing if the flag is a boolean that takes no argument or is an implicit int flag, or

-- ``=`` if it requires a value and only the last instance of the flag is saved, else
+- ``=`` if it requires a value and only the last instance of the flag is saved, or

-- ``=?`` it takes an optional value and only the last instance of the flag is saved, else
+- ``=?`` it takes an optional value and only the last instance of the flag is saved, or

 - ``=+`` if it requires a value and each instance of the flag is saved.

 - Optionally a ``!`` followed by fish script to validate the value.
 Typically this will be a function to run.
 If the exit status is zero the value for the flag is valid.
 If non-zero the value is invalid.
 Any error messages should be written to stdout (not stderr).
-See the section on `Flag Value Validation <#flag-value-validation>`__ for more information.
+See the section on :ref:`Flag Value Validation <flag-value-validation>` for more information.

 See the :ref:`fish_opt <cmd-fish_opt>` command for a friendlier but more verbose way to create option specifications.

-In the following examples if a flag is not seen when parsing the arguments then the corresponding _flag_X var(s) will not be set.
+If a flag is not seen when parsing the arguments then the corresponding _flag_X var(s) will not be set.

 Note: Optional arguments
 ------------------------